skiptomyliu/CTF/README.md

 root@kali:~/re# objdump -D DNSvault
 </pre>

 This is where most of the work was performed.
-I have annotated the dump with my notes in DNSvault.asm
+I have annotated the dump with my notes in [DNSvault.asm](./DNSvault.asm)

-Explanations annotations of key areas.
-I have bolded the important addresses:
+Here's a snippet of the key areas.
+I have further bolded the important instructions.

 <pre>
 ...<i>truncated</i>...